 Introduction - Distribution - Description - Life Cycle - Economic Importance - Detection - Management - Selected References

-The varroa mite, Varroa destructor Anderson and Truemann, is the world's most devastating pest of Western honey bees, Apis mellifera (Hymenoptera: Apidae).
-Although the varroa complex includes multiple species, V. destructor is the species responsible for the vast majority of the damage attributed to mites from this genus.
-Until 2000, it was believed that V. jacobsoni Oudemans was the mite responsible for widespread honey bee colony losses.
-However, taxonomic work published in 2000 (Anderson and Trueman 2000) indicated that a previously-unidentified species of varroa (V. destructor) was responsible for the damage, while V. jacobsoni was shown to be only moderately harmful to western honey bees.
-This publication is limited to V. destructor.
+Varroa destructor (Anderson and Trueman), is the world's most devastating pest of Western honey bees, Apis mellifera Linnaeus (Hymenoptera: Apidae).
+Although the Varroa complex includes multiple species, V. destructor is the species responsible for the vast majority of the damage attributed to mites from this genus.
+Until 2000, it was believed that Varroa jacobsoni Oudemans was the mite responsible for widespread honey bee colony losses.
+However, taxonomic work published in 2000 (Anderson and Trueman 2000) indicated that a previously-unidentified species of Varroa (Varroa destructor) was responsible for the damage, while Varroa jacobsoni was shown to be only moderately harmful to western honey bees.
+This publication is limited to Varroa destructor.

-Varroa mites are ectoparasites that feed on the hemolymph of immature and adult honey bees.
+Varroa are ectoparasites that feed on the hemolymph of immature and adult honey bees.
 Apis mellifera, the Western honey bee, is not the mite's natural host.
-In fact, the mite is native to Asia where it parasitizes another cavity-dwelling honey bee, A. cerana (the eastern or Asian honey bee).
+In fact, the mite is native to Asia where it parasitizes another cavity-dwelling honey bee, Apis cerana Fabricius (the eastern or Asian honey bee).
 Apis cerana is believed to have some natural defenses against the mite and consequently rarely is affected negatively by the mite.
-Only when colonies of A. mellifera were brought to Asia did people begin to realize how devastating the mites could be.
+Only when colonies of Apis mellifera were brought to Asia did people begin to realize how devastating the mites could be.
 Varroa's host shift did not occur instantly, as evidence suggests that it may have taken 50-100 years (Webster and Delaplane 2001).
-Since that time, the mite has spread around the world and has become nearly-cosmopolitan in distribution.
-Those countries not hosting varroa mites maintain strict quarantine procedures to lessen the chance of an accidental importation of the mite.
+Since that time, the mite has spread around the world and has become nearly cosmopolitan in distribution.
+Those countries not hosting Varroa maintain strict quarantine procedures to lessen the chance of an accidental importation of the mite.

 Figure 3.
-Adult female varroa mite, Varroa destructor Anderson & Trueman, anterior view, showing curvature of body.
+Adult female Varroa destructor Anderson & Trueman, anterior view, showing curvature of body.
 Photograph by FDACS - Division of Plant Industry.

 Figure 4.
-Dorsal view of adult varroa mite, Varroa destructor Anderson & Trueman.
+Dorsal view of Varroa destructor Anderson & Trueman.
 Photograph by Scott Bauer, USDA.

 Eggs: The eggs are oval in shape and white in color, and are laid singly on a cell wall.
 Eggs are approximately 0.30 mm long and 0.23 mm wide.
 Eggs generally cannot be seen by the unaided eye.

-Although the varroa mite is a natural parasite of the Asian honey bee, most of its biology has been determined using the Western honey bee due to the mite's importance as an economic pest on this honey bee species.
-With that in mind, most of the following discussion will relate to varroa's presence on Western honey bees rather than on Asian honey bees.
+Although Varroa destructor is a natural parasite of the Asian honey bee, most of its biology has been determined using the Western honey bee due to the mite's importance as an economic pest on this honey bee species.
+With that in mind, most of the following discussion will relate to Varroa's presence on Western honey bees rather than on Asian honey bees.

-Adult female varroa mites can be found either on adult or immature honey bees.
+Adult female Varroa can be found either on adult or immature honey bees.
 They must, however, reproduce on honey bee brood (developing larvae or pupae).
-Immature varroa can be found only on capped brood and male varroa mites will never leave these brood cells.
+Immature Varroa can be found only on capped brood and male Varroa will never leave these brood cells.

-Although small, a varroa female is one of the largest ectoparasites known when considered in relation to its host.
-Because varroa-associated damage is caused by female mites, the remaining discussion of the life cycle will proceed from the female varroa mite's perspective.
+Although small, a Varroa female is one of the largest ectoparasites known when considered in relation to its host.
+Because Varroa-associated damage is caused by female mites, the remaining discussion of the life cycle will proceed from the female Varroa's perspective.

 Adult females undergo two phases in their life cycle, the phoretic and reproductive phases.
-During the phoretic phase, female varroa feed on adult bees and are passed from bee to bee as bees walk past one another in the colony.
-During phoresy, the female varroa mites live on adult bees and usually can be found between the abdominal segments of the bees.
+During the phoretic phase, female Varroa feed on adult bees and are passed from bee to bee as bees walk past one another in the colony.
+During phoresy, the female Varroa live on adult bees and usually can be found between the abdominal segments of the bees.
 Varroa puncture the soft tissue between the segments and feed on bee hemolymph through the punctures.

-Phoretic varroa mites also can be passed between colonies of bees when infested bees drift into another colony.
+Phoretic Varroa also can be passed between colonies when infested bees drift into another colony.
 This happens frequently in managed honey bee situations where individual bee colonies are located within meters of one another.
 It is common for bees in this situation to return (drift) to the wrong colony.
-Interestingly, it has been shown that bees from colonies heavily infested with varroa drift more than bees from uninfested colonies (Schmid-Hempel 1998).
-Varroa passing within a colony from bee-to-bee and between colonies by drifting demonstrate that the mites can be transmitted naturally both horizontally and vertically.
+Interestingly, it has been shown that bees from colonies heavily infested with Varroa drift more than bees from uninfested colonies (Schmid-Hempel 1998).
+Varroa passing within a colony from bee-to-bee and between colonies by drifting demonstrate that the mites are transmitted horizontally.

-Varroa mites also may pass between colonies in other ways.
+Varroa also may pass between colonies in other ways.
 First, beekeepers often aid weak colonies by adding bees or brood from a healthier colony, and this practice helps spreads the mite.
-Second, beekeepers may transport colonies from one area to another, facilitating the spread of varroa regionally.
-Third, individual colonies may swarm, moving to a new location and spreading varroa simultaneously.
-Finally, mites may spread between colonies as bees from the colonies rob (or steal honey) from one another.
+Second, beekeepers may transport colonies from one area to another, facilitating the spread of Varroa regionally.
+Third, individual colonies may swarm, moving to a new location and spreading Varroa simultaneously.
+Finally, mites may spread between colonies as bees from the colonies rob (steal honey from) one another.
 It is common for strong colonies to rob weaker colonies in periods of nectar scarcity.
 Mites pass easily from bee to bee in these instances.
-All of these methods have contributed to varroa's global distribution as a honey bee pest.
+All of these methods have contributed to Varroa's global distribution as a honey bee pest.

 The phoretic period of the mite appears to contribute to the mite's reproductive ability.
 Although mites artificially transferred to brood cells immediately after they mature are able to reproduce, their reproductive rate is lower than that of mites undergoing a phoretic period.
 The phoretic period may last 4.5 to 11 days when brood is present in the hive or as long as five to six months during the winter when no brood is present in the hive.
 Consequently, female mites living when brood is present in the colony have an average life expectancy of 27 days, yet in the absence of brood, they may live for many months.

 In order to reproduce, phoretic mites must enter bee brood cells.
 Honey bees construct a waxy matrix in which they form hexagonal compartments or cells.
 Queen bees oviposit in these cells, and three days later a bee larva emerges from the egg and begins to develop.
 Once the larva reaches a certain age, worker bees in the colony construct a waxy capping over the entrance to the cell.
 The larva develops into a prepupa and then a pupa under the capping.
-Twenty-one, twenty-four, or sixteen days after an egg is oviposited, an adult worker, drone, or queen bee emerges from the cell (aged respectively).
+After an egg is oviposited, an adult worker, drone, or queen bee emerges from the cell 21, 24, or 16 days later (aged respectively).